mle86/php-wq/README.md

 of the local Beanstalkd work server.

 (`BeanstalkdWorkServer` is an implementation of the `WorkServerAdapter` interface.
- It and `RedisWorkServer` are included in this package;
- more adapters are provided in other packages.)
+ It is provided in the [mle86/wq-beanstalkd](https://packagist.org/packages/mle86/wq-beanstalkd) package.)

 Alright, the job is now in the work queue.
 What next?